imamchishty/thread-context/README.md

 ## Java 8 'Optional'
 The eagle-eyed have probably already notice the use of 'Optional'.
 This provides a safe way to obtain (if available) the payload, type T, and thus preventing the dreaded Null Pointer Exception.

 ## ThreadContextAfterSet

 Once a context has been set you have the ability to do something with it, for example logging.
-A handler can be passed a list which are called after the context has been set.
+A handler can be passed a list which are called after the context has been set, please refer to [ThreadContextAfterSet](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/handler/ThreadContextAfterSet.java)

 ## ThreadContextAdapters
-ThreadContextAdapter provides a consistent API wrapper for dealing with ThreadContextHandler.
+[**ThreadContextAdapter**](https://github.com/imamchishty/thread-context-handler/blob/master/src/main/java/com/shedhack/thread/context/adapter/ThreadContextAdapter.java) provides a consistent API wrapper for dealing with ThreadContextHandler.
 As ThreadContextHandler uses generics a new ThreadContextAdapter implementation will be required to 'wrap' it up.
 Several implementations have been provided, one for each of the ThreadContextHandlers.